softserveinc-rnd/fpga-gpu-benchmarking/README-OPENCL.md

 # Conclusion

-GPU slightly outperform FPGA in absolute speed but FPGA is 5x ~ 7x better than GPU in transactions / watt.
+In the given experiment GPU slightly outperforms FPGA in absolute speed but FPGA is 5x ~ 7x better than GPU in transactions / watt.

 Author: Oleksandr Sukholeyster